linked in pixel

 As you head out on the road this summer, one thing you may forget to prepare for is car sickness prevention, as this condition can be a concern in both children and adults.
 It’s important to be aware of this form of motion sickness so you can take the appropriate preventative measures.

 But car sickness isn't really about being in the car.
 When you're moving under your own power, your inner ears are well-suited to make the proper adjustments.
 But all that changes when you ride cars, boats, planes or an amusement park ride.
-When you're moving, your eyes are creating one set of sensory clues while your inner ears and body are creating another.
-These conflicting reports confuse your central nervous system, and the result is motion sickness.

-• Sometimes adding distractions with aromatherapy, such as lavender or mint, will help.
+5. Try natural remedies for car sickness: Sometimes adding distractions with aromatherapy, such as lavender or mint, will help.
+Ginger-flavored lozenges can help to calm your stomach.

 By simply taking these easy steps you can help prevent an unpleasant situation from occurring down the road.